1e100/mobilenet_v3/README.md

 },
 ```
 Normal augmentation was changed to crop less aggressively with scale setting
 within [0.2, 1.0] for faster convergence.
+For the large model the checkpoint
+is EMA smoothed with decay of 0.9999.
+Small model did not ultimately benefit
+from EMA.

 ## Requirements